8Ginette8/gbif.range/README.md

 get_taxonomy("Delphinus delphis",all=TRUE) # Here the list is longer because 'all=TRUE' includes every names (even doubtful)
 ```

 Let's now generate the species range map of Panthera tigris.
 Although whatever shapefile may be set as input, note that three ecoregion shapefiles are already included in the library: *eco.earh* (for terrestrial species; Nature conservancy version adapted from Olson & al. 2001), *eco.marine* (for coastal and reef species; Spalding & al. 2007) and *eco.fresh* (for freshwater species; Abell & al. 2008).
 For deep ocean/sea species, *eco.earth* may be used, but the polygon estimates will only be geographic.
-Each ecoregion shapefile has one or more categories, which describe more or less precisely the ecoregions distribution.
+Each ecoregion shapefile has one or more categories, which describe more or less precisely the ecoregion global distribution.
 For example, *eco.earth* has three different levels: ECO_name, WWF_MHTNAM, WWF_REALM (more to less detailed).

 ``` r
 names(eco.earth)